cmorten/opine/.github/API/middlewares.md

 Returns middleware that only parses urlencoded bodies and only looks at requests where the `Content-Type` header matches the `type` option.
 This parser accepts only UTF-8 encoding of the body and supports automatic inflation of `gzip` and `deflate` encodings.

-A new `parsedBody` object containing the parsed data is populated on the `request` object after the middleware (i.e. `req.parsedBody`), or an empty object (`{}`) if there was no body to parse, the `Content-Type` was not matched, or an error occurred.
-This object will contain key-value pairs, where the value can be any type supported by the URLSearchParams API. _Note:_ this is one way Opine differs from Express due to `req.body` being a protected property in Deno.
+After the middleware, the existing `body` property on the `request` object (i.e. `req.body`) is overwritten with the parsed data, or an empty object (`{}`) if there was no body to parse, the `Content-Type` was not matched, or an error occurred.
+The original, unparsed request `body` property is still available on the `raw` property (i.e. `req.raw`).
+A new `parsedBody` (i.e. `req.parsedBody`) object containing the parsed data is also available for backwards compatibility reasons.

-> As `req.parsedBody`'s shape is based on user-controlled input, all properties and values in this object are untrusted and should be validated before trusting.
-For example, `req.parsedBody.foo.toString()` may fail in multiple ways, for example `foo` may not be there or may not be a string, and `toString` may not be a function and instead a string or other user-input.
+> As `req.body` and `req.parsedBody` shapes are based on user-controlled input, all properties and values in this object are untrusted and should be validated before trusting.
+For example, `req.body.foo.toString()` may fail in multiple ways, for example `foo` may not be there or may not be a string, and `toString` may not be a function and instead a string or other user-input.

 ```ts
 import { opine, urlencoded } from "https://deno.land/x/opine@0.28.0/mod.ts";